ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3506-s12-mini/OK3506B-S12_Linux6_1_99_User_Compilation_Manual.md

 |:----------:|:----------:|----------|
 | 04/09/2025 | V1.0| OK3506B-S12\_User’s Compilation Manual Initial Version |

-**Note: This Compilation Manual is only applicable to OK3506B-S12 development board of Forlinx.**
+**Note: This compilation manual is only applicable to OK3506B-S12 development board of Forlinx.**

 ## Overview